Blog Post

 Calculating the Rate of Return on a Rental Property

-It’s important that you are comfortable in computing the ROI to best analyze the property’s performance over time.
+It’s important that you are comfortable in computing the ROI to best analyze the rental property’s performance over time.

 person counting money with calculator

-Let’s look into the three methods in detail.
+Let’s look into the three methods in detail:

 1. Basic ROI Calculation